We make choices every day based on personal preference: coffee versus tea, boxers versus briefs, etc.

 Of course, we have to remind you that, financially, the best way to buy a car is to pay cash for something pre-owned to avoid paying both interest and off-the-lot depreciation.

 That said, many people aren’t in a position to pay cash for their cars, and auto loans are the only way they can afford one.
-Leases, by contrast, allow you to drive a car for a fixed period of time (often three years) while making monthly payments until the lease expires.
+Leases, by contrast, allow you to drive a car for a fixed period of time (often three years) while making monthly payments until the auto lease expires.

 Why leases are so tempting

 “If you plan to keep the car only a few years — say three years max — then leasing allows you a smaller payment, and you don’t have to worry about the trade-in value.”

-“The initial cost of purchasing is higher than leasing; this includes a downpayment as well as a higher monthly payment,” says Allyson Baumeister, a member of the Texas Society of Certified Public Accountants.
+“The initial cost of purchasing is higher than leasing; this includes a downpayment as well as a higher monthly payment.”

 But leases are a devil in disguise.

-For one, leases have mileage limits where you’re penalized if you drive over that set amount; these penalties can range from five to 20 cents a mile.
-It’s important to determine ahead of time how you’ll use the car (for short- or long-distance driving) and what those mileage limits are.
-A cap of 40,000 miles will allow you more wiggle room than 30,000, but you’ll pay extra up front.
+For one, leases come with a mileage limit where you’re penalized if you drive over that set amount; these penalties can range from $0.05 – $0.20 a mile.
+It’s important to determine ahead of time how you’ll use the car (for short- or long-distance driving) and what those mileage restrictions are.
+A cap of 40,000 miles will allow you more wiggle room than 30,000, but you’ll pay extra upfront.

 What’s more, a lease allows for normal wear to the car, but “if the dealership considers the … the vehicle to have wear and tear above [normal] at the end of the lease, they can charge you extra,” Love says.
 You can get a better idea of what “normal wear” means by quizzing the car dealership and studying the lease terms.